mellor-lab/mellor-lab.github.io/_sources/contents/projects/vr-2photon.md

 ::::

 ### Aim:
-We aim to investigate ...
+We aim to investigate the role of the retrosplenial cortex in spatial navigation and cognitive flexibility, and how acetylcholine may modulate this relationship.

 ### Techniques:
-We use in vivo 2photon calcium imaging in head fixed mice to to record from cells in the ...
+We use in vivo 2-photon microscopy in tandem with virtual reality to record cholinergic and calcium activity while animals navigate virtual environments.

+Virtual reality allows us to induce grand or minute changes to their environment and measure how this influences neuronal activity.
+This work is complimented by in vitro electrophysiology and 2-photon microscopy to investigate how acetylcholine modulates the intrinsic properties of different subtypes of cells in the retrosplenial cortex.